roughearth/aoc2021/src/days/day22/README.md

 1. Split each dim in to [below, inside, above]
 2. Generate candidate cuboids for all 27 combinations
-3. If its valid, add it to aOnly, bOnly or both by testing
+3. For each of these, if its valid, add it to aOnly, bOnly or both by testing